Updated: Jul 28, 2020

 Certain fruits like berries and grapes are best stored in the fridge, but please don’t wash them before you put them in!
 Berries - blueberries, blackberries, strawberries and raspberries are very delicate, so keep them dry and covered and wash when you’re ready to eat.

 Other fruits like avocados, apples, bananas, citrus, peaches and apricots are best stored out of the fridge.
 Refrigerating these fruits often results in loss of flavor and texture.
 If you’re looking for a crisp bite on those fruits, you can chill them in the refrigerator for 30 minutes prior to eating!

 Milk, cream, butter, yogurt, cheese and other dairy products are best stored on a shelf inside the fridge rather than on the door, which can be problematic.
 The fridge door is its warmest area and is subject to the most temperature fluctuations, so avoid storing highly perishable foods here.
 Unless you are going through milk and other dairy products very quickly, they would benefit from being on a shelf.
 Condiments and other well-preserved foods are generally fine on the door.

 Once you have a clean fridge and you know the ideal placement, it's time to get busy executing your vision.
-Below are five steps to organizing success:
+Below are four steps to organizing success:

 Sketch it out! - Think about your refrigerator in zones (zone defense is your best offense!), and then sketch out a plan on paper (make sure to measure the space so you know the dimensions you're working with!).
 Then, reflect on these questions below to begin to determine what strategies will work best for you and your family: